Where EU laws and policies come from

 How their scope is defined

-The Commission uses a roadmap to define the scope of:
+The Commission uses Call for evidence to define the scope of:

 - an evaluation of an existing law or policy